golang/proposal/design/48815-custom-fuzz-input-types.md

 	// previously returned from a call to MarshalBinary.
 	UnmarshalBinary([]byte) error
 	// Mutate pseudo-randomly transforms the customMutator's value.
 The mutation
-	// must be deterministic: every call to Mutate with the same starting value
+	// must be repeatable: every call to Mutate with the same starting value and
-	// and seed must result in the same transformed value.
+	// seed must result in the same transformed value.
-	Mutate(seed int64) error
+	Mutate(ctx context.Context, seed int64) error
 }
 ```